stats-ICCAT/iccat.pub.aes/README.md

 # Future extensions

++ The *dataset-dependent code column* should instead be made uniform (e.g., `CODE`) across all different reference datasets.
+This will require changing the code of all other dependent libraries and apps using the default aesthetics.
-The library should be extended to also include reference data colors for the **school types**, which are now embedded in the other libraries / apps that require them.
++ The library should be extended to also include reference data colors for the **school types**, which are now embedded in the other libraries / apps that require them.